rafaelhaguiar/rafaelhaguiar/README.md

 # Software Developer <br />

 • 📱 Currently mostly into Dart mobile applications using Flutter. <br />
-• 🧑‍💻 Some side projects using PHP. <br />
+• 🧑‍💻 Some side projects using PHP <br />
 • 🌍 Based in Brazil (São Paulo) <br />
 • 👽️ The Truth Is Out There! <br />
 <br/>